Child development: Neurological causes

-Language delay can be caused by a substantial number of underlying disorders, such as intellectual disability.
-Intellectual disability takes part for more than 50 percent of language delays.
-Language delay is usually more rigorous than other developmental delays in intellectually disabled children, and it is usually the first obvious symptom of intellectual disability.
-Intellectual disability accounts to global language delay, including delayed auditory comprehension and use of gestures.
+Language delay can be caused by a substantial number of underlying disorders, such as intellectual disability, which accounts for more than 50 percent of language delays.
+Language delay is usually more severe than other developmental delays in intellectually disabled children, and it is usually the first obvious symptom of intellectual disability.
+Intellectual disability causes global language delay, including delayed auditory comprehension and delayed use of gestures.

-Impaired hearing is one of the most common causes of language delay.
-A child who can not hear or process speech in a clear and consistent manner will have a language delay.
-Even the most minimum hearing impairment or auditory processing deficit can considerably affect language development.
-Essentially, the more the severe the impairment, the more serious the language delay.
-Nevertheless, deaf children that are born to families who use sign language develop infant babble and use a fully expressive sign language at the same pace as hearing children.
+Impaired hearing is another of the most common causes of language delay.
+A child who can not hear or process speech in a clear and consistent manner will have a language delay, and even the most minimum hearing impairment or auditory processing deficit can considerably affect language development.
+Generally the more the severe the impairment, the more serious the language delay.
+Nonetheless, deaf children that are born to families who use sign language develop infant babble and use a fully expressive sign language at the same pace as hearing children.

-Developmental Dyslexia is a developmental reading disorder that occurs when the brain does not properly recognize and process the graphic symbols chosen by society to represent the sounds of speech.
-Children with dyslexia may encounter problems in rhyming and separating sounds that compose words.
-These abilities are essential in learning to read.
-Early reading skills rely heavily on word recognition.
+Developmental Dyslexia is a developmental reading disorder that occurs when the brain does not properly recognize and process the graphic symbols that represent the sounds of speech.
+Children with dyslexia may encounter problems in rhyming and separating the sounds that compose words, which is essential in learning to read as early reading skills rely heavily on word recognition.
 When using an alphabet writing system this involves in having the ability to separate out the sounds in words and be able to match them with letter and groups of letters.
-Because they have trouble in connecting sounds of language to the letter of words, this may result difficulty in understanding sentences.
-They have confusion in mistaking letters such as "b" and "d".
-For the most part, symptoms of dyslexia may include, difficulty in determining the meaning of a simple sentence, learning to recognize written words, and difficulty in rhyming.
+Difficulty connecting the sounds of language to the letters of words may result difficulty in understanding sentences.
+Confusion between similar letters, such as "b" and "d" can occur.
+In general the symptoms of dyslexia are: difficulty in determining the meaning of a simple sentence, learning to recognize written words, and difficulty in rhyming.

 Autism and speech delay are usually correlated.
-Problems with verbal language are the most common signs seen in autism.
+Problems with verbal language is the most common sign of autism.
 Early diagnosis and treatment of autism can significantly help the child improve their speech skills.
 Autism is recognized as one of the five pervasive developmental disorders, distinguished by problems with language, speech, communication and social skills that present in early childhood.
-Some common autistic syndromes are the following, being limited to no verbal speech, echolalia or repeating words out of context, problems responding to verbal instruction and may ignore others who speak directly.
+Some common types of language disorders are having limited to no verbal speech, echolalia or repeating words out of context, problems responding to verbal instruction and ignoring people who speak to them directly.